, but in Denver

 of shoulder pads.

 took off, Richard and Esther Shapiro created this series about oil families living in Colorado. which Aaron Spelling

 produced.
 It initially focused on Krystle Grant Jennings being just married to oil magnate Blake Carrington, and her tempestuous relationship with the children from Blake's last marriage.
 The next season, Alexis, the wife from the first marriage, shows up and the fun really started.

 trope the writers could think of (with one extremely notable exception

 , but it only lasted a couple of seasons.
 Dynasty

 unfortunately didn't last much longer either.

-To date, the first five seasons so far have been released on DVD.
+To date, the first seven seasons so far have been released on DVD.

 Tropes shown on Dynasty and The Colbys:

 - And Starring: Bo Hopkins as Matthew Blaisdel.